Boat Registration and Licenses in Connecticut

 In Connecticut, there are certain age restrictions concerning the operation of boats.
-If you are younger than:
+If you're:

-- 12 years old and hold a boating certificate, you cannot operate a boat with greater than 10 horsepower unless accompanied by someone who's at least 18 years old AND holds a valid boating certificate of their own.
+- Under 12 years old and hold a boating certificate, you cannot operate a boat with greater than 10 HP unless accompanied by someone who's at least 18 years old AND holds a valid boating certificate of their own.

-- 16 years old and hold a CPWO, you may not operate a personal watercraft without the supervision of someone who is at least 18 years old AND holds a valid CPWO.
+- Younger than 16 years old and hold a CPWO, you may not operate a personal watercraft without the supervision of someone who is at least 18 years old AND holds a valid CPWO.

-- 16 years old you cannot operate boats involving tubing or water-skiing.
+- Less than 16 years old you cannot operate boats involving tubing or water-skiing.